 It's still possible to carry forward unused annual allowance from previous years to a year where the taper applies.

-However the amount of unused annual allowance available when carrying forward from a year where the taper has applied will be the balance of the tapered amount.
+However, the amount of unused annual allowance available when carrying forward from a year where the taper has applied will be the balance of the tapered amount.

-In advance of the introduction of the tapered annual allowance, transitional rules were introduced from 8 July to align pension input periods (PIPs) with the tax year by 5 April 2016:
+Before the introduction of the tapered annual allowance, transitional rules were introduced from 8 July to align pension input periods (PIPs) with the tax year by 5 April 2016: